Skip to main content

 Those applicants who progress in the hiring process may find the following information helpful:

-- If an applicant is invited to the second round of the interview process, the applicant will meet with the U.S. Attorney and other members of the Hiring Committee.
+• If an applicant is invited to the first round of the interview process, the applicant will receive an interview with the U.S. Attorney and the First Assistant U.S. Attorney.

-- In the event that an applicant receives a conditional offer of employment to become an AUSA, the applicant will be subject to a thorough background investigation conducted by the Federal Bureau of Investigation (“FBI”) regarding the applicant’s suitability to serve in a law enforcement capacity.
+• In the event that an applicant receives a conditional offer of employment to become an AUSA, the applicant will be subject to a thorough background investigation regarding the applicant’s suitability to serve in a law enforcement capacity.
 The offer of employment is contingent on the applicant successfully completing the background investigation.
 Please also note that all individuals who receive a conditional offer of employment as an AUSA are required by Department of Justice regulations and policy to take and pass a drug test, and may be subject to random drug testing during the course of employment as an AUSA.
 We want to alert all applicants to these requirements and invite you to discuss any concerns you may have.
 Please feel free to call our Civil Division (for Civil AUSA applicants) or our Criminal Division (for Criminal AUSA applicants) if you have any questions.

 The United States is an Equal Opportunity Employer.